Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Input Parameter: Elastic Input for WIP

 \subsubsection{Procedure}

 Twenty participants (19 males and 1 female in their 20s) participated in the experiment.
-The participants wore the shoes, and we confirmed that elastic bands could be attached to or detached from the shoes.
+The mean height of the participants was $169.2 \pm 12.5 (cm)$.
+The participants put on the shoes, and we confirmed that elastic bands could be attached to or detached from the shoes.
 The participants practiced the stepping gesture without elastic input.
-Then, the participants wore a VR HMD and practiced virtual walking in VR without elastic input.
+Then, the participants put on a VR HMD and practiced virtual walking in VR without elastic input.
 After the practice, the main experiment was conducted according to the following procedure: First, one input condition was randomly chosen, and the elastic bands were attached to the shoes if necessary.
 Then, the participants conducted a training task to get used to the WIP under the input condition.
-After that, they conducted the main task twice and then removed their HMD and answered the questions.
-If the condition was an upward or downward condition, they repeated the set of training tasks, main tasks, and completing the questionnaires for the other two elastic force levels in a random order.
-They conducted this set of three trials (for the upward or downward condition) or one trial (for the control condition) for each direction condition in a random order.
-They repeated the above twice, and therefore, they conducted the main task four times for each condition.
+After that, they performed the main task twice and then removed their HMD and answered the questions.
+If the condition was an upward or downward condition, they repeated the set of training tasks and main tasks, and completed the questionnaires for the other two elastic force levels in random order.
+They conducted this set of three trials (for the upward or downward condition) or one trial (for the normal condition) for each direction condition in random order.
+They repeated the above twice, and therefore, they performed the main task four times for each condition.
+At the end of the experiment, they answered the question regarding their preference and reasons.
 After the experiment, they were remunerated with an Amazon gift card of approximately 15 USD for their participation.